 Mosquitos can be found in almost every location in Costa Rica and at every time of year.
 However, they are definitely some areas in which the problem is worse.

-You will usually not find mosquitos at very high altitudes (like in Monteverde) or in the Central Valley area (San Jose and Alajuela).
+You won’t typically find mosquitos at higher elevations such as in Monteverde or in the Central Valley area (San Jose and Alajuela).

-Mosquitos are typically a problem in coastal towns, especially in the early evening.
-Many coastal towns have rivers which run into the ocean.
-These rivers are prime mosquito breeding areas.
+Mosquitos are typically a problem in coastal lowland towns, especially in the early evening.
+Many coastal towns have rivers or swamp land with standing water.
+These areas are prime mosquito breeding grounds.

 How to Protect Yourself from Mosquitos in Costa Rica